-- client experience.
-It will also take more time to restructure back-office operations. - Develop and implement an entirely new compensation and benefits system. - example, posting job ads under the legacy organizations' brand(s). - they can horribly backfire), but they should never be a primary strategy.
+- Concentrate your initial restructuring focus on the program side, in order to minimize disruption to the client experience.
+It will also take more time to restructure back-office operations. - Develop and implement an entirely new compensation and benefits system. - Ensure that all new employees are hired within the framework of the new organization only.
+Avoid, for example, posting job ads under the legacy organizations' brand(s). - Provide ongoing opportunities to learn about other programs within the organization and realize the goal of a continuum of services.
+Oneoff assemblies or large meet-and-greets may be part of the mix (though they can horribly backfire), but they should never be a primary strategy.